enconstant/render-object-task/README.md

 # Validation

-For css validation run `gulp css` in terminal from project root diectory For java-script validation run `gulp lint` in terminal from project root diectory
+For css validation run `gulp css` in terminal from project root diectory For java-script style validation run `gulp lint` in terminal from project root diectory For tests run `npm test` in terminal from root directory